lfit/releng-docs/docs/best-practices.rst

     # Run the coala command
     coala --help

-Setting up Coala a Project
+Set up Coala for a Project
 --------------------------

 In some cases we may want to setup coala for a new project that wants to start